osudrl/TeleJoy/README.md

 <img src="http://i.imgur.com/fx9B7tU.jpg" width="600">

+The following screenshots are snippets from the above logic analyzer setup reading the voltage on the SPORT line during **the execution of a past version of the program**.
+In the current implementation of joy, the only sensor which the Teensy responds to is [0x22](https://github.com/osudrl/TeleJoy/blob/1751baa7e642dfd4466d4a23cb8cfadb82bcdf71/joy/joy.ino#L7) and not [0x83](https://github.com/osudrl/TeleJoy/blob/61096cde4488af96ef5abe7e2536eb1a9d7395c9/sport-half-duplex/sport-half-duplex.ino#L182) but the software is otherwise the same.

-The following screenshots are snippets from the above logic analyzer setup reading the voltage on the SPORT line during normal program execution.
-Note that **voltage is pulled low** when both lines are listening or for the stop bits as per the inverted serial protocol.
+Note that voltage is pulled low when both lines are listening or for the stop bits as per the inverted serial protocol.
 Note that they aren't necessesarily in any order.

 #### 0x22 ignored